maiyopabz/What-I-Learned/MySql/selection_introduction.md

 //This will find the lowest of the alphabet

 SELECT MIN(author_lname), MAX(author_lname) FROM books;
-// And now we're finding the lowest or the earliest alphabetically and the latest alphabetically.
+// And now we're finding the lowest or the earliest
+//alphabetically and the latest alphabetically.

 ```